A dignified farewell - that doesn't cost the earth…

 -

-Funeral Commons is independent — we’re not owned by the big corporate funeral chains.
-Families stay in control, and providers are chosen for their values, professionalism, and reviews.
+Funeral Commons is independent — we’re not part of a large corporate group.
+Families stay in control, and providers are chosen for their values and professionalism.

 Returning to the earth, as nature intended